vanilla-reforged/vmangos-docker/README.md

 https://github.com/vanilla-reforged/traefik-vmangos-docker/

-you will need the uncommented ports: sections in the docker-compose.yml file.
+you will need to outcomment the "ports:" sections in the docker-compose.yml file.

 ### ToDo